 The good news?
 Senior leadership in organizations are aware of this significant challenge.

 The bad news?
-They are not aware of the tools, resources, and solutions to solve this problem.
-Many are still struggling with basic data management operations.
+They lack the tools, resources, and solutions to solve this problem.
+Many are still struggling with basic data management processes.

-In our experience with 4,500+ clients including those in the government and Fortune 500 companies, this is a ground reality we’re all too aware of.
-When companies approach us for a solution, it’s often around three problems:
+In our experience with 4,500+ clients including those in the government and Fortune 500 companies, we often see three common problems:

 Businesses desperately need help handling disparate, dirty, duplicated data.